- Taking Your Own Proposal Pictures

 Yes, taking your own marriage proposal photos is completely doable; I’ve done it myself!
 Read on and I’ll tell you how I did it, ripe with details on how you can photograph your own proposal using a smartphone or camera.

-Quick Summary: How to Photograph Your Own Proposal
+A Summary of How to Photograph Your Own Proposal

 Here are the basic steps for how to capture your proposal by yourself: